-For years, scientists have sought to discover a genetic cause for homosexuality that would substantiate the oft heard claim that homosexuals are born gay, and as such, have no choice regarding their behavior.
+For years scientists have sought to discover a genetic cause for homosexuality that would substantiate the oft heard claim that homosexuals are born gay, and as such, have no choice regarding their behavior.
 However, this has been a fruitless search.
-Even the pro-gay American Psychiatric Association has admitted, “[T]o date there are no replicated scientific studies supporting any specific biological etiology for homosexuality.”
+Even the pro-gay American Psychiatric Association has said, “To date there are no replicated scientific studies supporting any specific biological etiology for homosexuality.”
 Likewise, Dr. Neil Whitehead, after examining more than 10,000 scholarly papers and publications on the subject, concluded, “Geneticists, anthropologists, sociologists, endocrinologists, neuroanatomists, medical researchers into gender, and twin study researchers are in broad agreement about the role of genetics in homosexuality.
 Genes don’t make you do it.
 There is no genetic determinism, and genetic influence at most is minor.”

 Regarding the degree of influence that genetics may have compared to environmental factors, scientists vary in their assessments, crediting genes for 10–60% of the equation.
 But this simply places homosexual orientation in the same category as many other orientations.
 Professor Warren Throckmorton explains:

 Putting the questionable figure in perspective lets [sic] look at other traits and the estimated percent of difference attributable to genetic factors according to existing research found on the American Psychological Association web site.

 * Attitudes toward reading books – 55%

 * Feelings about abortion on demand – 54%